elotroalex/chiens/_texts/translation.md

 - the cayman! the torches! the flags!
 - and The Amazon erect with rubber trees
-- and the moons fall like samara in the warm humus of the sky
+- and the moons fallen like samara in the warm humus of the sky
 - oh, strangler's hand,
-- my soul swims in the heart of the maelstrom
+- my soul swims in the very heart of the maelstrom
 - where strange monograms sprout:
 - a drowned phallus, a tibia, a sternum